CMU-313/CMU-313.github.io/docs/projects/HW6.md

 ---
+layout: page
 title: HW06 Open Source Excursion
+permalink: /assignments/hw6
+parent: Assignments
 ---

+# 17-313: Foundations of Software Engineering

-# Homework 6: Open Source Excursion
+## Homework 6: Open Source Excursion

 In this assignment, your high-level goal is to produce and submit a non-trivial modification or extension to an open-source project in a way that maximizes the chances that the project maintainers accept it.